Edge (magazine): Scoring

 However, with issue 143 the scoring system was changed to a simple list of "10 = ten, 9 = nine..." and so on, a tongue-in-cheek reference to people who read too much into review scores.
-It was almost three years before Edge gave a game a rating of ten out of ten, and to date the score has been given to twenty-four games:
+It was almost three years before Edge gave a game a rating of ten out of ten, and to date the score has been given to twenty-eight games:

 In contrast, only two titles have received a one-out-of-ten rating, Kabuki Warriors and FlatOut 3: Chaos & Destruction.

 Retrospective awards

 In a December 2002 retro gaming special, Edge retrospectively awarded ten-out-of-ten ratings to two titles released before the magazine's launch: